Sweet Dog

 Name it, then vary it

-For a drawer, pick a low, light one with a stop, left open by about ten centimetres, and stick the target onto the front.
-Work through the same steps.
-Some dogs push with their nose, others put their paws on the front: keep whichever style they offer naturally, as long as the furniture is stable and the floor isn't slippery.
-Each new surface takes a little relearning, that's normal, not a step backwards.
+For a drawer, pick a low, light one fitted with a stop (which keeps it from coming right out of the unit), left open about ten centimetres.
+Stick the target on the front and go through the same steps.
+Some dogs push with their nose, others put a paw on the front: keep whichever style he offers on his own, as long as the furniture is stable and the floor is not slippery.
+Every new surface takes a little relearning, that is normal, it is not a step backwards.

 Frequently asked questions